Fleli/TDT4100-Prosjekt/src/main/java/Project/VirtualMachine/InstructionSet.md

 36      HEAPFETCH                               Pop heap address from stack, and push the value at that heap address back on stack
 37      PRINTINT                                Pop from stack, convert to string, print.
-38      NEWLINE                                 Delegates to console, runs ConsoleInstance.newLine()
+38      NEWLINE                                 Delegates to console, runs ConsoleInstance.newLine() 39      HEAPOFFSET                              Write top of stack (popped) to next top (peeked) plus offset (operand) -> Operand:     int offset (Added to the peeked heap location at top of stack after value to write is popped)

 NOTE to 3, 4:   These will not cover all function call functionality, as return addresses must be pushed & popped like normal variables upon call & return.